arenignacio/calculator/README.md

 TODO:

--  refactor to class base
+-  refactor to class base?
+-  parentheses breaks it ? returning NaN.
+Issue is in calcpostfix